mongodb/mongo-php-driver/UPGRADE-2.0.md

  * The constructor of `MongoDB\BSON\UTCDateTime` no longer accepts a `string` argument.
 To pass 64-bit integers on 32-bit platforms, use the `MongoDB\BSON\Int64` class instead.
+ * The `--with-openssl-dir` configure option has been removed.
+If using OpenSSL, ensure that it is detected by `pkg-config`.